More instruments in a mix means more work.

 Because maybe you’ll find out it doesn’t need as much EQ or compression that you thought.

 Maybe the mix gels pretty well without it.
-For instance, drums are often over-EQ’d because they sound too loud when all you needed to do was to push the faders down a little bit and give the rest of the mix some room.
+For instance, drums are often over-EQ’d because they sound too loud when all you the rest of the mix some room.
 If it starts to sound pretty good, but you know it could be better, that’s when you pull out the processors.

 And if you need some help figuring out how to use EQ, I have two great ways to learn.